Echo298327/auth-gateway-fastapi-keycloak/README.md

 ### Keycloak Configuration

 1. Access the Keycloak Admin Console at [http://localhost:9000](http://localhost:9000).
-2. Get the Client Secret (for use in API requests like Postman):
+2. Get the Client Secret (if you want to use it for Keycloak API):

 Go to your realm > Clients.